If you’re considering composite bonding, one practical concern often comes up before anything else – how will it affect your bite?

 Teeth naturally shift slightly throughout life.
 If your bite feels different months or years later, bonding can usually be adjusted or refined without full replacement.

-At Whites Dental, our cosmetic dentists in Central London assess your bite carefully before and during composite bonding treatment to ensure both comfort and aesthetics.
+At Whites Dental, our cosmetic dentists in Central London assess your bite before and during composite bonding treatment, so the final result feels comfortable as well as balanced aesthetically.

 📍 Visit our clinics: